Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Phase Shift

-Phase shift refers to the horizontal shift of the graph of a function.
-It is determined by the value added or subtracted from the x variable inside the function.
-In y = 1/2 sin(x + π), the phase shift is -π, indicating that the graph is shifted π units to the left along the x-axis.
+Phase shift refers to the horizontal shift of the graph of a trigonometric function.
+It is determined by the constant added or subtracted from the x variable inside the function.
+In y = 4 cos(2x − π), the phase shift can be found by setting 2x - π = 0, leading to a shift of π/2 units to the right, which alters the starting point of the cosine wave.

 Recommended video: